ngo275/app-agent/README.md

 ## Features

-- **Autonomous keyword research**
+- **Autonomous keyword research (Beta)**
   - No more manual keyword hunting.
   - Run autonomously, regardless of locales and markets.
+  - Go find competitors and have you manage the auto-curated competitor list.
+  - Research keywords and finalize the list with AI based on the competitors.
-- **AI-powered store optimization**
+- **AI-powered store optimization (Beta)**
   - Instant suggestions based on your app's metadata.
   - ASO friendly contents generation for all languages.
   - No expert-level marketing needed, just click and go.
 - **Store synchronization**
-  - AppAgent read/write data to App Store Connect.
+  - Sync data with App Store Connect.
 Google Play is coming soon.
+  - No more manual data entry on App Store Connect.
+  - Push all changes to App Store Connect with a single click.
+  - Submit to app review with a single click.
 - **Keyword tracking + self-healing** (Coming soon)
   - Track your keywords and suggest edits without having you manually read charts.